xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 ### Default MDT or Multi-Directional Inclusive PMSI (MI-PMSI)

-All the PEs that belong in the same mVPN, are all connected together and bidirectional which means any traffic sent to a PE will be received by all the PEs.
+All the PEs that belong in the same mVPN, are all connected together bidirectional, which means any traffic sent to a PE will be received by all the PEs.
 This MDT will always be present no matter if there is traffic or not.

 - Connects all PEs
 - Bidirectional